Who is Love Island 2022 contestant Paige Thorne?

 Paige Thorne: Who is the Love Island 2022 contestant set to join ITV2 series?

-New star says a lack of love interests in Swansea inspired her decision to join the show
+New star says a lack of love interests in hometown of Swansea inspired decision to join the show

 The reality series is ready to welcome a new batch of contestants who are hoping to find romance in the Spanish villa.

-One such person is 24-year-old paramedic Paige Thorne, who is from Swansea.
+One such person is 24-year-old paramedic Paige Thorne, who is from Swansea, Wales.

 Speaking about her decision to join the show, Paige said: “In Swansea, there is just no-one I can find.
 I’ve tried and there’s just nobody there anymore.”